jake-p-bennett/chess-win-probability/README.md

 ## Possible Extensions

+- Add 500-999 and 2500+ rating bands
+- Add more granular rating bands
+- Add rapid games (considered for this project, but there are far fewer rapid games available)
+- Add games with increment (time added on after each move)
 - Add Stockfish evaluation as a feature
+- Analyze correlation of features
 - Calibration analysis (do 70% predictions win 70% of the time?)
 - Neural network with board representation